-i.
-Loans and advances to customers
+i) Loans and advances to customers

 The general creditworthiness of a customer tends to be the most relevant indicator of credit quality of a loan extended to it (see Note 5(i)).
 However, collateral provides additional security and the Bank generally requests that borrowers provide it.
 The Bank may take collateral in the form of a first charge over real estate, floating charges over all assets and other liens and guarantees.
-The Bank does not routinely update the valuation of collateral held against all loans to customers because of the Bank's focus on customers' creditworthiness.
-Valuation of collateral is updated when the credit risk of a loan deteriorates significantly and the loan is monitored more closely.
+The Bank routinely update the valuation of collateral held against all loans to customers according to Section 79(1) of Act 930.
 For impaired loans, the Bank obtains appraisals of collateral because the current value of the collateral is an input to the impairment measurement.

-Other types of collateral and credit enhancements
+ii) Other types of collateral and credit enhancements